marklogic-community/hands-on-data-modeling/unit-03/README.md

 ## Deploy Modules

-Deploy your modules using deploy.sh as you did in Unit 2.
+After making your updates, deploy your modules using deploy.sh or deploy.bat as you did in Unit 2.

-## Run Corb
+## Running Corb

-Sample CORB command:
+This sample corb command can be used with their supporting files deployed above to envelope the documents we denormalized in unit-02, as well as to standardize

+You can use the corb.sh or corb.bat script in the project's base directory to run CORB.

 java -server -cp marklogic-xcc-8.0.4.jar;corb.jar -DOPTIONS-FILE=myjob.properties com.marklogic.developer.corb.Manager